caseyWebb/ali/src/web_modules/plugins/prefetch/README.md

 # prefetch plugin

 Attempts to prefetch the assets necessary for the next logical page(s).
-Loads components and styles for any adjacent routes to the current by default.
+Loads components and styles for any routes adjacent to the current.

-"Silent" plugin.
-Does not accept any options.
+Does not accept any options (no `prefetch` property on view declarations)